A mechanism for sarcomere breathing: volume change and advective flow within the myofilament lattice: Results and Discussion

-Here we combine controlled length and activation of muscle with simultaneous time-resolved x-ray diffraction to show that there are significant changes in both the radial spacing of the filament lattice and the volume of the lattice.
+Here we combine controlled length and activation of muscle with simultaneous, time resolved x-ray diffraction to show that there are significant changes in both the radial spacing of the filament lattice and the volume of the lattice.
 We do so using a model preparation (\textit{M. sexta}) under physiologically relevant length change and activation conditions.
 Like most flying insects, hawkmoths power their flight by two dominant muscle groups: the dorsolongitudinal muscles which drive downstrokes of the wings and the dorsoventral muscles which drive upstrokes.
 We sinusoidally oscillate the moth DLMs at 25 Hz (a physiologically relevant frequency) under controlled timing of the phase of activation with simultaneous time-resolved imaging from x-ray diffraction (see Methods).
 We measured the distance between the interfilament planes (termed $d_{10}$) from the separation of the first x-ray diffraction peaks ($S_{10}$) with millisecond resolution to provide high-speed imaging of the radial motions of the myofilament lattice during the contraction cycle (Fig. \ref{fig:fig3}).

-We could influence the lattice spacing pattern by changing the phase of electrical stimulation.
+We also tested the effect of different patterns of lattice spacing.
 In the specialized, asynchronous flight muscle of \textit{Drosophila}, contraction is decoupled from neural activation.
 In contrast, \textit{M. sexta} powers wingstrokes with muscles that are activated synchronously via motor neuron control \cite{Tu2004submax}.
+Altering the phase of stimulation influences the power output of the muscles \cite{Tu2004submax}, and can also influence the time course of lattice spacing change.
 Using a whole, but isolated, muscle preparation allows us to precisely and repeatedly specify the timing of electrical stimulation and produces less variable x-ray diffraction patterns than seen in whole-animal \textit{in vivo} preparations\cite{Malingen2020}.
-By changing the phase of electrical stimulation we can influence crossbridge binding and hence radial force production \cite{George:2013aa,Sponberg2012}.
+By changing the phase of electrical stimulation, we can influence crossbridge binding and hence radial force production \cite{George:2013aa,Sponberg2012}.
 However, while this will likely produce variation in the pattern of lattice spacing, it is not the only determinant.
 Other sources of radial force production will influence the particular patterns of radial lattice spacing that emerge.